rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	![Endpoints Section](Images/endpoints-section.png?raw=true "Endpoints Section")

+	_Viewing the endpoints configured for the virtual machine_

 1. Ensure that you are on the **DASHBOARD** page.

 1. In the **DASHBOARD**, highlight and copy the **DNS** name of the virtual machine to the clipboard.